TeamDynamix/tdx-quickstart-integrations/powershell samples/location-importer/legacy/v1/README.md

 If you want to clear values, be sure that you provide a column for the field you want to clear and leave the cell values blank.

 ## Script Paramters ##
-This script requires all of following parameters to be set unless otherwise marked as optional.
+This script requires all of following parameters to be set.

-**-monitorFolder**
+**-fileLocation**
 *Data Type: String*
-The relative or absolute path to the directory containg CSV files of location data to be imported.
-All files **must** contain columns named **Name** and **ExternalID**.
+The relative or absolute file path to the CSV file of location data to be imported.
+The file **must** contain columns named **Name** and **ExternalID**.
 These are the required fields to create and duplicate match records with.

-**-processedFolder**
-*Data Type: String*
-The relative or absolute path to the directory for processed files to be moved into after the import completes.
-Processed files will be prefixed with a `yyyy-MM-dd HHmmssffff ` timestamp.

 **-apiBaseUri**
 *Data Type: String*